briangmiguel/technology-modernization-fund/_pages/projects.md

 ## Network Modernization

 {% include project-data.html path="usda-usdanet" %}
-This investment by the TMF in the U.S. Department of Agriculture (USDA) Network Modernization will deliver an updated, 21st-Century network that enables the USDA to better serve its customers over the next decade and beyond.
+This investment by the TMF in the U.S. Department of Agriculture Network Modernization (USDANet) will deliver an updated, 21st-Century network that enables the USDA to better serve its customers over the next decade and beyond.
 The current network faces challenges in keeping up with expanded program needs for throughput and security.
 With the support of the TMF, the USDA network will greatly improve reliability so that all USDA Mission Areas can meet their program needs.
 This investment will be used for the USDANet startup costs that reduces the number of USDA-owned and operated networks from 17 to 1 and will result in $734 million in estimated costs savings/avoidance.

 Mission Areas like the Food Safety and Inspection Service, which delivers critical food safety data to industry, academia and the public through the Public Health Information System (PHIS), will benefit from faster, more consistent implementation of new security policies.
 USDANet will offer improved network security and a faster path to Trusted Internet Connection (TIC) 3.0 standards and Zero-Trust Architectures.
 This is critical in preventing cyber-attacks to operations in programs such as the Food, Nutrition, and Consumer Services which are responsible for the management, security, and distribution of $122 billion in the Supplemental Nutrition Assistance Program (SNAP) for American families experiencing food insecurity.